RedHat-Middleware-Workshops/enter-serverless-functions/README.md

 * bootstrap-example.sh - example bootstrap script for native deployments
 * sam.jvm.yaml - (optional) for use with sam cli and local testing
 * sam.native.yaml - (optional) for use with sam cli and native local testing

+**Note**: If you have already tested the function using live coding with Quarkus Dev mode, you can skip the function simulation locally.
+Then jump into the deployment step.

 To simulate the function locally using [SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html):